Gravitational Multipoles in General Stationary Spacetimes: Generalization to Arbitrary Spacetimes

 Indeed, it seems that stationary solutions in most theories of (extended) gravity admit an ACMC coordinate system.
 This includes black holes and other stationary solutions in theories of (Einstein) gravity plus matter, such as the STU model discussed in Section \ref{sec:EinsteinmaxwellandSTU} \cite{Bena:2020uup,Bah:2021jno}; black holes in higher-derivative-corrected gravity \cite{Cano:2022wwo}; and black holes in scalar-tensor theories of gravity such as (Jordan-)Brans-Dicke \cite{mcintosh1974family,Cebeci:2003fg,Chauvineau:2018zjy}.\footnote{Specifically, using a similar analysis as in \cite{Bena:2020uup,Bah:2021jno,Cano:2022wwo}, I have checked that the metric in eq.
 (2) (for $\Phi_0=1$, necessary for asymptotic flatness) of \cite{Cebeci:2003fg} (which is the metric found in \cite{mcintosh1974family}) as well as the asymptotically flat metric in eq.
-(0.39) of \cite{Chauvineau:2018zjy}, can be brought to ACMC form.} In fact, I am only aware of one example of a stationary metric in a theory where the ACMC expansion fails.
-This is the so-called ``disformal Kerr'' metric \cite{Anson:2020trg,Chagoya:2018lmv}, which is a constructed from ``stealth black hole'' in a DHOST theory; the disformal Kerr metric is \cite{Anson:2020trg}: \be \ee Here, $D$ is a parameter indicating the ``disformation'' away from Kerr.
+(0.39) of \cite{Chauvineau:2018zjy}, can be brought to ACMC form.
+Note that for these stationary (J)DB solutions, $R_{\mu\nu} \propto \partial_\mu \Phi \partial_\nu \Phi$ for the BD scalar $\Phi$ and so trivially $\bomega^I = \bm W^{(2)} = 0$ since $\xi\cdot\partial\Phi=0$.} In fact, I am only aware of one example of a stationary metric in a theory where the ACMC expansion fails.
+This is the so-called ``disformal Kerr'' metric \cite{Anson:2020trg,Chagoya:2018lmv}, which is constructed from ``stealth black hole'' in a DHOST theory; the disformal Kerr metric is \cite{Anson:2020trg}: \be \ee Here, $D$ is a parameter indicating the ``disformation'' away from Kerr.
 It is easy to see that there is no possible coordinate transformation that will make this metric ACMC to all orders.
 In fact, for this metric, the metric components are no longer analytic functions of the coordinates (due to the factor $\sqrt{r}$ in $g_{tr}$), which is a necessary condition for an ACMC coordinate system to exist; see the discussion below in Sections \ref{sec:smoothex} and \ref{sec:smoothgen}.